aki5/containet/README.md

 # Containet

-This repository is an attempt at creating clean environment for cluster computing, in a way that brings compute node creation and network configuration to the programmer as very quick turnaround first class operations.
+This repository is an attempt at creating clean environment for cluster computing, in a way this is an attempt to make the network addressing not only trivially configurable, but completely programmable.

 Currently, containet consists of two programs, containet and swtch.